Python-SIP/sip/doc/pyproject_toml.rst

     default progress messages are displayed.
 There is also a corresponding command line option.

+**scripts-dir**
+    The value is the name of the directory where any project scripts will be installed in.
+If name is relative then it is taken as relative to the target directory.
+By default the directory containing the Python interpreter is used.
+There is also a corresponding command line option.

+**sdist-excludes**
+    The value is a list of files and directories, expressed as *glob* patterns and relative to the directory containing the :file:`pyproject.toml` file, that should be excluded from an sdist.

 **sip-files-dir**
     The value is the name of the directory containing the :file:`.sip` specification files.
 If the project is a package project then the :file:`.sip` files of each set of bindings are assumed to be in their own bindings-specific sub-directory.
 The default value is the name of the directory containing the :file:`pyproject.toml` file.

-**sdist-excludes**
-    The value is a list of files and directories, expressed as *glob* patterns and relative to the directory containing the :file:`pyproject.toml` file, that should be excluded from an sdist.

 **sip-include-dirs**
     The value is a list of additional directories that should be searched for